gabays/Cours_COSME_2019/Partie_3/etape_3.md

 # II Les variables

-Une variable est une donnée stockée dans la mémoire d'un programme, en l'occurrence ici du programme de transformation (**saxon** en géneŕal avec le programme Oxygen):
+Une variable est une donnée stockée dans la mémoire d'un programme, en l'occurrence ici du moteur de transformation (**saxon** en géneŕal):

 >« If we use logic to control the flow of our stylesheets, we’ll probably want to store temporary results along the way.
 In other words, we’ll need to use variables.
 XSLT provides the ``<xsl:variable>`` element, which allows you to store a value and associate it with a name.»